Benin Bronzes

 While the collection is known as the Benin Bronzes, like most West African "bronzes" the pieces are mostly made of brass of variable composition.
 There are also pieces made of mixtures of bronze and brass, of wood, of ceramic, and of ivory, among other materials.
-The metal pieces were made using lost-wax casting and are considered among the best sculptures made using this technique.
+The metal pieces were made using lost-wax casting and are considered among the best African sculptures made using this technique.
+Benin began to trade ivory, pepper, and slaves with the Portuguese in the late 15th century and incorporated the use of manillas (brass ingots in the form of bracelets, bought from the Portuguese) as a metal source in their sculpture.
+The manillas' brass, previously suggested to come from The Netherlands, is now thought to come from the Rhineland region of Germany.